Prag8855/aab/content/guides/blue-card.md

 - You are a citizen of of {{AUFENTHV_41_COUNTRIES}}[^9]
 - **or** you already have a German residence permit, and you want to renew or change it
+- **or** you have a Blue Card from another EU country
 - **or** you have a [job seeker visa](/glossary/Job%20seeker%20visa)

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).

 You must wait for your Blue Card to start working.
 You might need to wait a few months with no income.
-If you have a [job seeker visa](/glossary/Job%20seeker%20visa), you can work 10 hours per week for your new employer while you wait for your Blue Card.[^11]
+If you have a [job seeker visa](/glossary/Job%20seeker%20visa), you can work 10 hours per week for your new employer while you wait for your Blue Card.[^11] If you have a Blue Card from another EU country for at least 12 months, you can already start working.[^33]

 If you don't have a lot of savings, it's cheaper and safer to [apply in your home country](#how-to-apply-in-your-home-country).